Season Review: Chicago Bulls

 He has turned both of their main rotation Power Forwards into pure spot-up shooters, relied magnificently on Zach LaVine to create the offense and completely ignored the aspect of ball movement, all which has combined to make Chicago a disastrous offensive unit, even though the talent they have would suggest a middle-of-the-pack attack.

-All in all, this team was strongly in the conversation as a borderline playoff one before the season, and here they sit, 11th and 8 games outside of a playoff spot in a weak Eastern Conference which they should be comfortably inside the top 8 of.
-Injuries have certainly played a part, but the coach is certainly the most at fault.
+This team was strongly in the conversation as a borderline playoff one before the season, and here they sit, 11th and 8 games outside of a playoff spot in a weak Eastern Conference which they should be comfortably inside the top 8 of.
+Injuries have certainly played a part, but the coach is certainly more at fault.

-The entire NBA world has all but come to terms that he will not be hanging around long, and the season's suspension, if anything, is just giving him more time to stick around.
+The entire NBA world- that care about Chicago basketball- has all but come to terms that he will not be hanging around long, and the season's suspension, if anything, is just giving him more time to stick around.

 If you are looking for positives, Chicago has been slightly better than expected defensively, so well done Jim Boylen for only destroying his team on one side of the ball.